 - The bow string might be too long for some

 MARTIN SABER TAKEDOWN BOW

 Martin saber comes in draw weights of between 30 to 55 pounds in increments of 5 pounds.
-The styling of the takedown bow makes it best recurve bow for target shooting, bow fishing as well as hunting.
+The styling of the takedown bow makes it best recurve bow for target shooting in 2018, bow fishing as well as hunting.
 The bow has improvements on the handle as it has 2 integrated Vibration Vortex VEMs.
 This patented technology is mounted on the riser to help improve the efficiency of the bow.
 In addition, you can expect to have a more vibration free shot thanks to the thermal V protective dampening grip.

 - It has aggressive styling

 The aggressive styling that is featured with this bow in combination with the Italian limbs makes it multi-functional.
 You could use it in activities ranging from bow fishing to hunting.

 - It has the ability to mount sight, rest, and quiver